Frequently Asked Questions ( FAQ )

 filed late up to a maximum 25% penalty.
 There is a

-15% penalty for unreported property. if no return is
+15% penalty for unreported property.
+If no return is

 filed, a 25% penalty will be assessed and the